UniMath/UniMath/INSTALL.md

 ## Preparing for the installation under Mac OS

-First install ProofGeneral.
-You may obtain ProofGeneral from by using the quick installation instructions at http://proofgeneral.inf.ed.ac.uk/ or at https://proofgeneral.github.io/.
-Your version of emacs determines which version of ProofGeneral you need, roughly, so some experimentation may be required; you may even need the current development version if your emacs is recent.

 For the other required components, there are two methods.

 ### First method (recommended for beginners)